syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>DownArrow</kbd>
 </td>
 <td>
-Moves CurrentCell directly below the active current cell.
-If the CurrentCell is in last row, pressing <kbd>DownArrow</kbd> does nothing.
+Moves the CurrentCell directly below the active current cell.
+If the CurrentCell is in the last row, pressing the <kbd>DownArrow</kbd> does nothing.
 </td>
 </tr>
 <tr>